SushmithaKasimsettyRamesh/member-qa-system/README.md

 uvicorn app.app_main:app --reload

-The API will run on http://localhost:8000.
+The API will run on http://localhost:8000
+.

 Start the Streamlit frontend:

 streamlit run streamlit_app.py

 The frontend will run on http://localhost:8502 by default.

-Ask natural-language questions, such as:
+Ask natural-language questions such as:

 When is Layla planning her trip to London